Clapham Common: Governance

-Local government elections
+Local government

-Clapham Common is in the Clapham Common electoral ward.

-In 2010, residents of the Clapham Common ward elected two Conservative Councillors & one Lib Dem Councillor.

-In 2014, residents of the Clapham Common ward elected 3 Conservative Councillors.

-This was the first time the Conservatives had taken control of the Clapham Common ward since the 1960s.

-In 2018, residents elected 2 Labour & 1 Conservative councillor.

-In 2022, after boundary changes, residents elected 1 Liberal Democrat & 1 Labour councillor.
+Electoral wards for Lambeth are within the eastern half of the common; mainly in the Clapham Common and Abbeville ward with smaller parts divided between the Clapham Town ward and Clapham East ward.
+In Wandsworth, most of the western half of the common is in the Northcote ward and a small part of the south-western corner is in the Balham ward.

 Amenities

-Clapham Common has a range of sporting facilities, including a running track, bowling green, cricket, football, rugby and Australian rules football pitches, and a skateboard venue.
+Clapham Common has a range of sporting facilities, including tennis and netball courts, a running track, bowling green, cricket, football, rugby and Australian rules football pitches, and a skateboard venue.
+In 2021, Foot Locker, in partnership with the NBA, completed the refurbishment of the Clapham Common Basketball Court.

 The park contains three ponds, two of which are historical features, and a more modern paddling pool known as Cock Pond.
 Eagle Pond and Mount Pond are used for angling and contain a variety of species including carp to 20 lb, roach, tench and bream.
-Eagle Pond was extensively refurbished in 2002 when it was completely drained, landscaped and replanted to provide a better habitat for the fish it contained.
+Eagle Pond was extensively refurbished in 2005 when it was completely drained, landscaped and replanted to provide a better habitat for the fish it contained.
 Long Pond has a century-old tradition of use for model boating.

 Holy Trinity Church (1776) is close to the north side of the park.
 An Anglican church, it hosts its fete in the park every summer.

 Clapham Common and Clapham South Underground stations are on the edge of the common at its easternmost and southernmost points respectively.
 Both stations are served by the Northern line.

-A memorial tree to actor Jeremy Brett – who had lived locally for many years prior to his death in 1995 – was planted on 30 March 2007.

 The bandstand

 In the centre of the park is a bandstand constructed in 1890.
-It is the largest bandstand in London and a Grade II Listed Building.
+It is the largest bandstand in London and a Grade II listed building.
 For many years it was also erroneously thought to be one of the bandstands first erected in 1861 in the Royal Horticultural Society's gardens in South Kensington, which would have made it the oldest surviving cast iron bandstand in Europe.
-However, recent research has shown that these bandstands went to Southwark Park and Peckham Rye, and it appears that the Clapham bandstand was fabricated to a very similar design almost thirty years later.
+However, further research has shown that these bandstands went to Southwark Park and Peckham Rye, and it appears that the Clapham bandstand was fabricated to a very similar design almost thirty years later.

 The bandstand's maintenance had been neglected by Lambeth Council for thirty years, and by 2001 it was thought to be in danger of collapse and had to be shored up with scaffolding for five years.
-In 2005–2006, a full restoration of the bandstand and surrounding landscape took place, partly funded by an £895,000 lottery grant from the Heritage Lottery Fund matched by £300,000 from Lambeth Council and a further £100,000 from local fundraising efforts and the proceeds of the Ben and Jerry's Summer Sundae event held on the Common.
+In 2005–2006, a full restoration of the bandstand and surrounding landscape took place, partly funded by an £895,000 lottery grant from the Heritage Lottery Fund matched by £300,000 from Lambeth Council and a further £100,000 from local fundraising efforts and the proceeds of the Ben and Jerry's Summer Sundae event held on the common.
 The drainage bund around the bandstand was restored with granite setts during the summer of 2011 at a cost of £12,000 to resolve design faults in the earlier works.